Casey Africano with Director of Undergraduate Studies Maria McKenna

 Blaise Ross, law student at University of Chicago

-Before heading to medical school, Alexandra Rice is spending the year in healthcare-related service with Westmoreland Volunteer Corps in Bethesda, MD.
+Before heading to medical school, Alexandra Rice spent the year in healthcare-related service with Westmoreland Volunteer Corps in Bethesda, MD.

 Blaise Ross attends the University of Chicago Law School and recently interned with MLB Advanced Media.